DariuszDyrda/TopCitiesProject/README.md

 # Top cities - recruitment task

-React app fetching data about top 10 most polluted cities in given country (based on the latest measurements available for given place), alongside with their descriptions.
+React app fetching data about top 10 most polluted cities in a given country (based on the latest measurements available for given place), alongside with their descriptions.

 ## Getting Started